-- Use of the individual’s name or likeness on a site to market someone else’s products, either directly or through purchase of the individual’s name as a sponsored ad word.
+- Use of the individual’s name or likeness on a site to market someone else’s products, either directly or through the purchase of the individual’s name as a sponsored ad word.

 - Use of the individual’s name or creative work to create a false “implied endorsement.”

 A registered trademark helps the personal brand owner deal with these issues.
 First, the registered trademark establishes the individual’s name as a legally protected brand for goods and services sold under the personal brand.
 A registered trademark also provides easy access to remedies for cybersquatting and online trademark infringement.
-Finally, a registration supplements remedies like the right of publicity, which is most useful in cases where a photograph or image of a celebrity is used without consent in connection with sale of a product or service.
+Finally, a registration supplements remedies like the right of publicity, which is most useful in cases where a photograph or image of a celebrity is used without consent in connection with the sale of a product or service.

 Does a Registered Trademark help the Personal Brand?